Cray-HPE/docs-csm/operations/validate_csm_health.md

 ncn# /usr/share/doc/csm/scripts/operations/pyscripts/start.py test_bican_internal
 ```

-By default, SSH access will be tested between nodes of type `ncn_master`, `cn`, `uan`, `spine_switch` on all relevant networks.
-You
+By default, SSH access will be tested between master nodes , compute nodes, UANs, and spine switches. on all relevant networks.
-can customize which nodes you want to test from and to, as well as the networks, by following the command line parameters as
+It is possible to customize which nodes and networks will be tested.
+See the test usage statement for details.
-described in the help:
+The script usage statement is displayed by calling the test with the `--help` argument:

 ```bash
 ncn# /usr/share/doc/csm/scripts/operations/pyscripts/start.py test_bican_internal --help